Mia Kindergartens

 English

-The students participate actively through various game-centered activities.
-Drama, TPR (Total Physical Response), music and puppets are among the most used methods for effective learning.
-Rich audiovisual tools, daily speaking activities, songs, rhymes and games accompanied by movement play a major role in reinforcing what our students have learned.
+Students participate actively through various play-based activities.
+Drama, TPR (Total Physical Response), music, and puppets are among the most frequently used methods for effective learning.
+Rich audiovisual tools, daily speaking activities, songs, rhymes, and movement-based games play a major role in reinforcing what our students have learned.

-Additionally, we utilize “Smart Cookies” books, which offer a wide range of educational subjects for children of different ages and interests.
-These age-appropriate books cover language, literacy, math, science, social studies, and the arts, making learning enjoyable.
+Additionally, we use "Smart Cookies" books, which offer a wide range of educational subjects tailored to different age groups and interests.
+These age-appropriate books cover language, literacy, mathematics, science, social studies, and the arts — making learning enjoyable.

 Architecture